by Lori Davidson & Remy Bibaud

 - When someone’s family member passes away, you would traditionally recognize that loss.
 Pets are family too!

-- The loyalty and companionship your pet provides and the nurturing you share with them creates a strong and lasting bond that leaves an enormous feeling of loss when the pet dies.
+- The loyalty and companionship your pet provides and the nurturing you share with them create a strong and lasting bond that leaves an enormous feeling of loss when the pet dies.

 - Disenfranchised grief.
 Studies show that grief from pet loss is often more difficult than that of losing a relative.
 Additionally, outsiders misunderstand these feelings, which can leave the pet parent to feel alone and embarrassed about their grief.
 How many of us have heard and felt the sting of a well-meaning, “It was just a dog” or “just a cat”?
 Painful words to hear.